DenzilGreenwood/studio/docs/firestore-analysis-report.md

 ```

 #### `/users/{userId}/sessions/{sessionId}` - Individual Session Documents
-**IMPORTANT**: Each session document represents a **single therapeutic conversation**, not a summary of multiple interactions.
+**IMPORTANT**: Each session document represents a **single consulting conversation**, not a summary of multiple interactions.
 Sessions progress through 6 phases of the Cognitive Edge Protocol.

 ```typescript
 interface ProtocolSession {